queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 183,600

 Required STR is 14 instead of 16.
-You are considered proficient with this armor even if you lack proficiency with heavy armor..
+You are considered proficient with this armor even if you lack proficiency with heavy armor.